merondun/breadfruit_pangenome/README.md

 This header style is important (following the [PanSN-spec](https://github.com/pangenome/PanSN-spec)) because it creates clear per-accession paths like `HART001#Chr01` in the graph.

-All per-chromosome FASTAs should be bgzipped and indexed:
+All per-chromosome FASTAs are already bgzipped and indexed:
 - `bgzip -c chr01.fa > chr01.fa.gz`
 - `samtools faidx chr01.fa.gz`